-Former Wisconsin football player testifies at his rape trial
+Former Wisconsin football player found not guilty of rape

 MADISON, Wis.
-(AP) — Former Wisconsin Badgers wide receiver Quintez Cephus testified Friday that the two women he is accused of sexually assaulting wanted to have sex with him that night.
+(AP) — A jury deliberated for just 30 minutes on Friday before it acquitted former University of Wisconsin wide receiver Quintez Cephus on charges alleging that he sexually assaulted two female students.

+Cephus, 21, was suspended from the football team last August and was expelled from the university earlier this year for violating its non-academic misconduct code.
+It wasn’t immediately clear how the verdict would affect his status with the school and team.

-Cephus, 21, took the stand in his own defense as his jury trial neared an end.
-He is charged with second- and third-degree sexual assault for the alleged attack on the two 18-year-old women.
+He was charged with second- and third-degree sexual assault for the alleged attack on the women, who were 18 years old when they say Cephus sexually assaulted them at his apartment last year.
 They testified earlier this week that they were too drunk to consent to sex.

-Cephus testified when the women arrived at his apartment last year, one immediately went into his bedroom, summoned him in and removed her clothes, the Wisconsin State Journal reported.
+Shortly before the case went to the jury, Cephus testified in his own defense.
+He said that when the women arrived at his apartment, one immediately went into his bedroom, summoned him in and removed her clothes, the Wisconsin State Journal reported.
 He said the other followed behind.

 Cephus said he summoned his roommate and teammate, Danny Davis, into his bedroom to take a look because having sex with two women “was something I’d never done before.”